Neel2107/fluey-ai/README.md

 ## AI Tools Usage

-We leveraged AI tools extensively throughout the development process:
+I leveraged AI tools extensively throughout the development process:

 1. **Prototyping and Architecture**:
    - Used AI to quickly prototype different approaches to streaming and message handling